lucidrains/lightweight-gan/README.md

 # make sure there are no spaces between the values within the brackets []
 $ lightweight_gan --data ./path/to/images --image-size 512 --attn-res-layers [32,64] --aug-prob 0.25
 ```

+## Alternatives

+If you want the current state of the art GAN, you can find it at https://github.com/lucidrains/stylegan2-pytorch

 ## Citations

 ```bibtex